ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 > **Note:** DoD should follow the team-wide standard for completed tasks.

 **Labels:**
-Relevant labels
+Provide relevant labels for the task.

 ---

 ## 5. Spike Template

 **Title:**
-[Spike] – [Brief Description of Research/Investigation Topic] **Example:** `Spike – Evaluate Methods for Counting AWS S3 Buckets Efficiently`
+[Spike] – [Brief Description of Research/Investigation Topic] - Provide a brief description of the research or investigation topic.
+**Example:** `Spike – Evaluate Methods for Counting AWS S3 Buckets Efficiently`

 **Component:**